JuanIgTh/JuanIgTh/README.md

   ### Hello there! 👋

   Hi!
-My name is Juan Thomas, better known as 'Knightmare', junior FullStack developer, illustrator and dreamer 👨‍💻.
+My name is Juan Thomas, better known as 'Knightmare', junior FullStack developer, and Co-founder of BaleaTech.com 👨‍💻.

  <hr>